 Nicolas dropped a stuffed backpack, now with a single shoulder strap, onto the front passenger seat, and something else before jumping in.
 "Yeah, I just grabbed one of the hubcaps."

-"This ride is nice, wood trim, power windows, power seats, a moonroof.
+"This ride is nice, wood trim, power windows, power seats, even a moon-roof.
 You can barely hear the engine.
 It's a ride meant for a princess alright.
 It's just a shame it's an automatic."
 Latrell spoke absentmindedly, mostly to himself.

 "West, we just need to head west a couple of hours...it's not even a town.
 Milly will show us when we get closer."
 Nicolas wished he had a better answer, just for his own piece of mind.
 "Thanks for driving us."

 "No problem.
 It just seemed like something I had to do, but why didn't your parents just take her back home?"

 "Uhm...her parents didn't give her permission to go...and don't know where she had gone...and...well, you know how my mom and dad are.
 They would have just called the cops."

 "It's just complicated.
 Milly just isn't from around here."

 "You keep saying that like it's good enough.
 Spill it.
 How bad can it be?
 You're a kid."